jamii/jamii.github.com/_posts/2019-01-16-the-antisocial-laptop.md

 But recently I backed it into a corner and things started getting serious.
 I ran an ethernet cable through my house and dug up the ethernet-usb adapter that shipped with my laptop.
 No more excuses.

-It responded by not only disconnecting the call I was on, but disconnecting the ethernet.
-On the next reboot, my monitor stopped updating.
+The laptop responded by not only disconnecting the call I was on, but disconnecting the ethernet.
+On the next reboot, the monitor stopped updating.
 On the next, it not only disconnected the ethernet but claimed I no longer had a wifi interface either.

 ```
 jamie@machine:~$ ifconfig